How many of these interesting Madagascar facts do you know?

 You should also never eat Angonoka tortoise.
 Besides being endangered, it’s also bad luck.
 You also don’t want to wear an empty basket on your head.
 It’s also fady.

 I only visited one of them, the Tsingy in western Madagascar.
 These karst limestone spires are unlike anything I’ve ever seen anywhere.
 The closest thing I’ve seen to them are the hoodoos – spire-shaped rock formations in Bryce Canyon National Park in Utah.

 Despite what you may think of this, it’s considered extremely rude for travellers to make any comments about how strange it is.
 So while it’s fine to respectfully ask questions, keep any negative opinions to yourself.
 Check out the video below:

-#11.
+#18.
 Road Trips in Madagascar

 When you’re in Madagascar, be prepared to spend a lot of time driving.
 Get your playlist ready.
 It’s a huge island and many of the sites that you’ll likely want to visit or spread out.